AlProzo/root_tutorial/README.md

 Can you create a macro to execute the geometric series exercise we saw together during the lectures?
 The solution can be found in the *geometricSeries.C* macro.

-## Complete a simple ROOT macro
-Consider the file *myMacro.C*.
-It is a simple ROOT macro.
-In this exercise, you will fill in the code you interactively typed into the interpreter to verify the value of the *TMath::Gaus* function.
-Run the macro with ROOT in three ways:
-- Directly invoking ROOT as interpreter for it
-- Executing it from within the prompt
-- Loading it from the prompt and then invoking the *myMacro* function

 ## First Fitting
 The macro **firstFit.C** is only half-way complete.
 In the code a fit of a histogram is performed and the parameters of the fitted model are inspected.